 When B2B buyers experience a poor online experience, they stop searching for information in that store 81 percent of the time.
 If these cases accumulate, B2B manufacturers and retailers must consider whether the current store system is really the right one.

-- Does your website enable your customers to do business with you easily?
+1. Does your website enable your customers to do business with you easily?

 Personalized search, dynamic navigation, MyAccount section, self-services...

 To grow online sales and customer satisfaction, you need a solution that gives your customers access to order history, invoices, order capability, information and more, from any channel and at any time.
-All of this, of course, highly relevant, tailored to the installed base, ordering behavior or master agreements. - Is your growth limited by low scalability?
+All of this, of course, highly relevant, tailored to the installed base, ordering behavior or master agreements.

 In B2B, the digital sales channels are getting bigger, faster, and of course growing in numbers.
-An outdated commerce system can't easily handle the increase in the number of products, visitors, orders and transactions.
+An outdated e-commerce system can't easily handle the increase in the number of products, visitors, orders and transactions.
 But also adding new touchpoints, countries or brands needs to be covered without extra development projects or upfront investment.
-If you plan to scale, invest in a system that grows as you grow. - Can you easily integrate your complete tech stack, processes or data?
+If you plan to scale, invest in a system that grows as you grow.

-Your e-commerce solution needs data from other systems, such as ERP, Product Information and CRM systems.
+Your e-commerce platform needs data from other systems, such as ERP, PIM and CRM systems.
 If this is not running smoothly, you increase the risk of errors in order and customer data, product descriptions and inventory information – or you may lose important information completely.
-Automatic synchronization is therefore an important factor that an e-commerce platform must cover. - Is your e-commerce website slow when traffic is high?
+Automatic synchronization is therefore an important factor that an e-commerce platform must cover.

 The total cost of ownership of a new platform can be way lower than that of your old system.
 For example, do you have to pay each time a system from another provider calls your e-commerce solution via APIs?
 Do you need software engineers to create new channels, or adaptations?
 Do you have a separate support agreement?
 How high is the investment in keeping the system up-to-date and secure?
 Do you regularly train your employees to be able to keep it that way?
 Are you aware of the bus factor?
 These are all aspects that increase the total costs and therefore make it interesting to look at a new platform.

-B2B Replatforming example: Alpheios
+B2B replatforming example: Alpheios

 As a perfect example for taking the step to e-commerce, let’s take a good look at Alpheios.
 The company started out as a wholesaler of cleaning products and materials.
 These are still being sold, but gradually Alpheios also developed into consultancy - thanks to their new e-commerce platform.